Explore all the places you remember!

 Whilst St George never visited the British Isles, during the Middle Ages he became revered by the English and according to legend fought on their side in the Crusades and the Hundred Years' War.

-To celebrate St George's Day this year, we thought we would bring you some nostalgic photos recalling England's patron saint as we all fight our own dragons at this time of national crisis and stoical spirit.
+To celebrate St George's Day this year, we thought we would bring you some nostalgic photos recalling England's patron saint showing places whose names commemorate him.

-The cathedral city of Salisbury in Wiltshire is one of the few places to celebrate the English National Day of St George on April 23rd and processions, tableaux, and fireworks make it a special day in the manner of the original medieval celebrations of the occasion.
+The cathedral city of Salisbury in Wiltshire is one of the few places to celebrate the English National Day of St George (usually on the Sunday nearest to April 23rd) and processions, tableaux, and fireworks make it a special day in the manner of the original medieval celebrations of the occasion.
+A popular feature of the procession is the Salisbury Giant, often accompanied by his horse Hob Nob.

 Ipswich in Suffolk is famous for the Ancient House (or Sparrowe's House) with its incredible decorative plasterwork known as pargetting.
 The building was remodelled with its pargetting by Robert Sparrowe around 1670, and an interesting feature of the decoration is St George slaying a dragon (symbolizing evil) whilst wearing a top hat.